neuefische/wd-flipped-classroom-curriculum/sessions/github-and-markdown/GitHub-and-Markdown.md

 ## Learning Objectives

-After this session you should be able to:
+In this session you will learn:

-- [ ] understand version control and why is it so useful / important.
+- [ ] what version control is and why is it so useful / important.
-- [ ] create repositories on GitHub.
+- [ ] to create repositories on GitHub.
-- [ ] create / edit files on GitHub.
+- [ ] to create / edit files on GitHub.
-- [ ] create commits on GitHub.
+- [ ] to create commits on GitHub.
-- [ ] understand Markdown syntax.
+- [ ] what Markdown is.
-- [ ] write Markdown.
+- [ ] to write Markdown.

+---

 ## Markdown